ORGANIZED COURSES

 Many successful business owners or other ‘suddenly wealthy’ individuals have not had the time, training, and exposure to put together a clear legacy plan for themselves and their families.
 Others may not have had the interest or aptitude to develop the skills necessary to learn how to manage a financial fortune, much less an enduring family legacy.
 The key steps in that plan are as follows:

-1. Define your new vision of the future and supporting values
+- Define your new vision of the future and supporting values.

-2. Decide on your future philosophy of wealth, and then structure and manage your wealth as appropriate
+- Decide on your future philosophy of wealth, and then structure and manage your wealth as appropriate.

-3. Establish a disciplined and professional approach to wealth management
+- Establish a disciplined and professional approach to wealth management.

-4. Organise and educate the whole family, with a focus on NextGen leaders
+- Organise and educate the whole family, with a focus on NextGen leaders.

 The Essence of Successful Family Business Strategy

-”All men can see the tactics whereby I conquer, but what none can see is the strategy out of which victory is evolved.”
+“All men can see the tactics by which I conquer, but what one can see is the strategy out of which victory is evolved…”

 — Sun Tzu